datacommonsorg/docsite/custom_dc/data_cloud.md

 1. In the **Bucket Details** page, click **Create Folder** to create a new folder to hold your data and name it as desired.
 1. Optionally, create separate folders to hold input and output files, or just use the same one as for the input.

-   Note: If you plan to run the data management container locally, you only need an output folder to hold the embeddings files.
+   Note: If you plan to run the data management container locally, you only need to create a single folder to hold the output files.
 1. Record the folder path(s) as <code>gs://<var>BUCKET_NAME</var>/<var>FOLDER_PATH</var></code> for setting the `INPUT_DIR` and `OUTPUT_DIR` environment variables below.

 ### Step 3: Create a Google Cloud SQL instance